FrameworkPython/ToolsStr/README.md

 ## New Section
-This is a new section added to the README.
+This is a new section added to the README.hi